freefloating-gazebo/freefloating_gazebo_demo/README.md

 The example can be run in three steps:

-- Synchronize UWsim and Gazebo files: roslaunch freefloating_gazebo_demo g500arm5e.launch parse:=true
+- Synchronize UWsim and Gazebo files: 'roslaunch freefloating_gazebo_demo g500arm5e.launch parse:=true'

 Will scan the launchfile to create urdf from xacro files to be used in UWsim